A challenge to UK & Welsh Governments…

 - Introduce line speed capacity and reliability enhancements on the NWML – esp. in around/Chester; 3 or 4 new stations and importantly the introduction of dedicated local all stop commuter services on the NWML

-- To complement the NWML a range of measure to enable the Borderlands line to support 2tph with new and upgraded station (inc. Shotton and Deeside) and then 4tph and full integration with the Merseyrail network
+- To complement the NWML a range of measure to enable the Borderlands line to support 2tph with new and upgraded station (inc. Shotton and Deeside) and then 4tph and full integration with the Merseyrail network using the new battery powered 777s.

 - In the medium/longer term NWML electrification and service integration with HS2 via Crewe and Northern Powerhouse Rail.